 AS does not appear to affect a woman’s ability to breastfeed.

 Can I take my medicines for ankylosing spondylitis while breastfeeding?

 Many medications for ankylosing spondylitis can be used while breastfeeding.
 However, while some medications are low risk, others may be more concerning.
 For information on specific medications see our fact sheets or contact MotherToBaby.
 Be sure to talk to your healthcare provider about all your questions on breastfeeding.

 What if the father of the baby has ankylosing spondylitis?

-Certain medicines used to treat ankylosing spondylitis could have an effect on a man’s sperm production.
+Some of the medications used to treat AS could have an effect on sperm production in men.
 This could make it harder to get pregnant.
-Other medicines are not thought to have an effect on sperm.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet on Paternal Exposures and Pregnancy at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet on Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 - Lui NL, et al. 2011.
 Effect of pregnancy on ankylosing spondylitis: a case-control study.
 J Rheumatol 38(11):2442-4.